-One your dog has been treated holistically for tapeworms, you will want to keep a close eye on their behaviors and stool to ensure the tapeworms have been expelled.
+Once your dog has been treated holistically for tapeworms, you will want to keep a close eye on their behavior and stools to ensure the tapeworms have been expelled.
 Be sure to pick up after your dog every day and keep your yard clean so any tapeworms still existing in the yard do not find their way back to your dog.

 You will need to have a flea control plan in place because tapeworms are often found in fleas.
 Your veterinarian will be able to recommend a flea control appropriate for your living area and your dog’s breed.
-If you’d like to repel fleas naturally, you can add a ¼ clove of garlic per each ten pound of weight and ½ teaspoon of apple cider vinegar to your dog’s diet each day to repel fleas.
+If you’d like to repel fleas naturally, you can add ½ teaspoon of apple cider vinegar to your dog’s diet each day to repel fleas.
 Apple cider vinegar can also be mixed with warm water to make a misting spray for your dog’s coat to repel fleas.
 You can treat your yard with a garlic or apple cider vinegar spray as well, to keep fleas away from your yard.
 Your veterinarian will be able to recommend medicinal prevention for flea and tick control.

 Tapeworms should be treated as soon as you notice them.
 They are not usually incredibly harmful to dogs, but if left untreated, tapeworms can cause weight loss and extreme discomfort for your dog.